alephmembeth/alephmembeth.github.io/reading.md

 ### Articles and Chapters

-+ Peter Andre, Teodora Boneva, Felix Chopra, and Armin Falk (2024): “Globally Representative Evidence on the Actual and Perceived Support for Climate Action,” _Nature Climate Change_ 14, 253–259.
++ Peter Andre, Teodora Boneva, Felix Chopra, and Armin Falk (2024): ‘Globally Representative Evidence on the Actual and Perceived Support for Climate Action,’ _Nature Climate Change_ 14, 253–259.
-+ Jennifer Cole Wright (2025): “The Function of Morality and Folk Metaethics,” in: Simon Laham (ed.): _Handbook of Ethics and Social Psychology_, Cheltenham and Northampton: Edward Elgar, 33–43.
++ Jennifer Cole Wright (2025): ‘The Function of Morality and Folk Metaethics,’ in: Simon Laham (ed.): _Handbook of Ethics and Social Psychology_, Cheltenham and Northampton: Edward Elgar, 33–43.
-+ Rafael Alvear (2023): “For a Sociology of Needs,” _Critical Theory in Berlin_, https://criticaltheoryinberlin.de/en/interventions/for-a-sociology-of-needs/.
++ Rafael Alvear (2023): ‘For a Sociology of Needs,’ _Critical Theory in Berlin_, https://criticaltheoryinberlin.de/en/interventions/for-a-sociology-of-needs/.

 ## 2024